PraveenKumar-Rajendran/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project

-Self-Driving Car Engineer Nanodegree Program
+This project is part of the Self-Driving Car Engineer Nanodegree Program.

 ### Goals
-In this project your goal is to safely navigate around a virtual highway with other traffic that is driving +-10 MPH of the 50 MPH speed limit.
-You will be provided the car's localization and sensor fusion data, there is also a sparse map list of waypoints around the highway.
-The car should try to go as close as possible to the 50 MPH speed limit, which means passing slower traffic when possible, note that other cars will try to change lanes too.
-The car should avoid hitting other cars at all cost as well as driving inside of the marked road lanes at all times, unless going from one lane to another.
-The car should be able to make one complete loop around the 6946m highway.
-Since the car is trying to go 50 MPH, it should take a little over 5 minutes to complete 1 loop.
-Also the car should not experience total acceleration over 10 m/s^2 and jerk that is greater than 10 m/s^3.
+The goal of this project is to safely navigate a virtual highway with other traffic, while adhering to the speed limit of 50 MPH and avoiding collisions.
+The car receives localization and sensor fusion data, as well as a sparse map of waypoints around the highway.
+The car should attempt to maintain a speed close to the speed limit, pass slower traffic when possible, and avoid hitting other cars.
+The car should always stay within the marked road lanes, except when changing lanes.
+The objective is for the car to complete one loop around the 6946m highway, taking a little over 5 minutes.
+Additionally, the car should not exceed a total acceleration of 10 m/s^2 or a jerk greater than 10 m/s^3.

 ## Basic Build Instructions

-1. Clone this repo.
+1. Clone this repository.
-2. Make a build directory: `mkdir build && cd build`
+2. Create a build directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
-4. Run it: `./path_planning`.
+4. Run the program: `./path_planning`

 ## Details

-1. The car uses a perfect controller and will visit every (x,y) point it recieves in the list every .02 seconds.
-The units for the (x,y) points are in meters and the spacing of the points determines the speed of the car.
-The vector going from a point to the next point in the list dictates the angle of the car.
-Acceleration both in the tangential and normal directions is measured along with the jerk, the rate of change of total Acceleration.
-The (x,y) point paths that the planner recieves should not have a total acceleration that goes over 10 m/s^2, also the jerk should not go over 50 m/s^3.
-(NOTE: As this is BETA, these requirements might change.
-Also currently jerk is over a .02 second interval, it would probably be better to average total acceleration over 1 second and measure jerk from that.
+1. The car utilizes a perfect controller and visits every (x,y) point received in the list every 0.02 seconds.
+The (x,y) points are measured in meters, and the spacing of the points determines the car's speed.
+The angle of the car is determined by the vector from one point to the next.
+The planner receives (x,y) point paths that should not result in a total acceleration exceeding 10 m/s^2 or a jerk exceeding 50 m/s^3.
+It is recommended to average the total acceleration over 1 second and measure the jerk from that value.

-2. There will be some latency between the simulator running and the path planner returning a path, with optimized code usually its not very long maybe just 1-3 time steps.
-During this delay the simulator will continue using points that it was last given, because of this its a good idea to store the last points you have used so you can have a smooth transition. previous_path_x, and previous_path_y can be helpful for this transition since they show the last points given to the simulator controller with the processed points already removed.
-You would either return a path that extends this previous path or make sure to create a new path that has a smooth transition with this last path.
+2. There may be a slight latency between the simulator running and the path planner returning a path.
+During this delay, the simulator continues using the last given points.
+To ensure a smooth transition, it is advisable to store the last points used and either extend the previous path or create a new path that smoothly connects with it.
+The variables `previous_path_x` and `previous_path_y` can be useful in this transition, as they represent the last points given to the simulator controller with the processed points already removed.

 ## SPLINE!!!

-A really helpful resource for doing this project and creating smooth trajectories was using http://kluge.in-chemnitz.de/opensource/spline/, the spline function is in a single hearder file is really easy to use.
+A highly useful resource for this project, which aids in creating smooth trajectories, is the single-header file spline function available at http://kluge.in-chemnitz.de/opensource/spline/.

 <br/><br/>
 <h1 align="center"> Addressing Project Rubric </h1>